psychemedia/storytelling-notes/curse_of_macha.md

 In short, the tale is this:

 > One day, the widowed farmer, a commoner, Crundchu, or Cruinniuc, a farmer, returns home to find the beautiful Macha making house.
 She does — everything.
-Later, Crundchu is invited to the King's court; the King is showing off his horses; the mem are drinking, and boasting; "do NOT talk of me", the heavily pregnant Macha had said; but when the King said there was nothing faster in all Ireland than his horses, Crundchu let slip his wife was; she was called forth, to prove her speed; she glared at her husband, gestured her state to the rest: "please, you see what state I am in, can't the race wait".
+Later, Crundchu is invited to the King's court; the King is showing off his horses; the men are drinking, and boasting; "do NOT talk of me", the heavily pregnant Macha had said; but when the King said there was nothing faster in all Ireland than his horses, Crundchu let slip his wife was; she was called forth, to prove her speed; she glared at her husband, gestured her state to the rest: "please, you see what state I am in, can't the race wait".
 But the King would not back down; the race was run, Macha won, and on crossing the finish line her waters broke; two children were born, but both were dead.
 "A curse on the men of Ulster — may you suffer as if in the pains of childbirth, for five days and four nights whenever Ulster is in greatest need of you; and this to last for none generations."
 And so it was.

 Tellings: